Rokoko/rokoko-studio-live-unreal-engine/README.md

 Once you have Unreal Engine installed, simply clone this project and open it in Unreal Engine.

 If you wish to simply install the latest release into your _own_ Unreal Engine project, download the Smartsuit.zip fron the release and unzip it into the Plugins folder of your project.
+After copying the folder you may need to restart Unreal Engine, and ensure that `Show Pluging Content` is toggled ON in the settings of your Content Browser.

+> [!NOTE]
+> To take full advantage of the plugin, ensure that the official LiveLink plugin is installed as well.

 > [!IMPORTANT]
 > Packaging and distribution of the plugin is reserved for Rokoko and is therefore not discussed on this page.